Light and Airy Flowers for a Naturalistic Garden

 I’ve been designing with ornamental grasses for decades and consider them an indispensable staple not only in my own garden but in those I design.

-Over the past several years, I’ve written a lot about creating a lawn-free garden.
-I’ve talked about everything from the nitty -gritty details of removing
+Here it is – the ultimate guide to creating a lawn-free garden!
+Over the past several years, I’ve written a lot about creating a lawn-free

 Transforming a sloping front garden is tricky for a variety of reasons: poor drainage and water run-off, soil erosion, and difficulty in maneuvering around, just